Pre-Trial Intervention Procedures in New Jersey

 New Jersey PTI Attorney

-If you have questions about the PTI program, contact the law firm of Palumbo & Renaud at 1-866-664-8118.
-The defense team at Palumbo & Renaud is experienced with all aspects of the PTI process and can help with filing applications, appealing rejections from the program, and representing defendants charged with violating the terms and conditions of supervisory treatment.
+If you have questions about the PTI program, contact The Law Offices of Anthony N. Palumbo at 1-866-664-8118.
+The firm’s defense team is experienced with all aspects of the PTI process and can help with filing applications, appealing rejections from the program, and representing defendants charged with violating the terms and conditions of supervisory treatment.